mobx-little-router/mobx-little-router/packages/mobx-little-router/README.md

   object.
 The current transition type, node, and a `cancel` function is available from this event object.

-  A node will have its `node.isTransitioning` property set to true before its `onTransition` callback is invoked, and revert to `false` once it is completed.

   The `.cancel()` method on the event object will cancel all of the currently queued transition events.
 This is useful if you want to cancel animations.